SGI Air Brake Practice Test: Saskatchewan Knowledge Test Practice 2026

 Testing air service brakes involves a series of steps that should be performed in a controlled environment, preferably under the supervision of a qualified instructor.
 Here are the general steps.
 However, keep in mind they do not replace guidance from official sources:

-1. Perform a Pre-check: Ensure no obvious leaks and the air pressure gauge reads within the recommended range.
+1. Perform a Pre-check: Ensure no obvious leaks and that the air pressure gauge reads within the recommended range.
 Sufficient air pressure is essential before beginning the test.
 Consult the vehicle’s manual for the correct pressure range.

 2. Find a Safe Location: You must bring the vehicle to a complete stop on a level, paved surface free from obstacles or traffic.
 An empty parking lot during off-peak hours can be an excellent option.